fwaris/RTOpenAI/src/Samples/PlanSelection/RT.Assistant/docs/writeup.md

 ### Prolog Code Generation and Results
 For code generation, the application allows for a choice between Claud Sonnet 4.5 and GPT 5.1 (via the app Settings).
 The GPT Codex model was also tested but there the latency is too high for realtime needs.

-First-off, both - Sonnet and GPT - work well but GPT has the edge here.
-For some reason Sonnet does not produce Prolog 'predicate' code which GPT does.
-Sonnet only produces 'query' code.
-If the query is complex Sonnet's approach can bring back unnecessary results, bloating the context.
+For this particular task, GPT-5.1 has the clear edge, generating code that produces concise and relevant output.
+See [this analysis](/src/Samples/PlanSelection/RT.Assistant/docs/prologgen.md) for more details.

-GPT divides the generated Prolog into predicates and query and therefore keeps the final result set very relevant.
-Intermediate results are not part of the final output.
+FTW, both models generate syntactically correct Prolog 99% of the time.
+(A retry loop corrects generated errors, if any.)

-Both models produce compilable / correct Prolog 99% of the time.
-This was not the case about a year when I first started testing it in late 2024.
-But now (late 2025) the models have advanced enough for this approach to be viable for real applications.
-As consumers, we should celebrate this advancement.
+For question-answering, the OpenAI realtime model generates satisfactory answers to user queries from the generated Prolog output.
+Note that for any real production system there should be a well-crafted 'eval' suite to truly gauge the performance.